Regional Force Surveillance Units: History

 The genesis of the RFSU concept lies in the unit which was formed to patrol northern Australia during the Second World War.
 The 2/1st North Australia Observer Unit conducted horse and vehicle mounted patrols across northern Australia with the goal of observing and reporting on enemy movements on land, sea and in the air.
 These patrols were conducted in extremely harsh conditions, with little or no support or resupply - so this unit needed men who were very resourceful, independent, motivated and positive.
 Many of the soldiers from the NAOU later went on to join Z Special Unit and fought (and died) conducting commando operations against the Japanese in South East Asia.
 While the concept of the North Australia Observer Unit proved very successful, the Army's role in patrolling northern Australia ceased with the disbandment of 2/1 NAOU in 1945.

 Following the Australian withdrawal from Vietnam the national defence strategy changed from forward defence through stationing military units in South East Asia to the defence of continental Australia.
 In line with this shift, the Australian military began to explore new ways of patrolling the Australian coastline.
 In the late 1970s the Special Air Service Regiment conducted a number of exercises in northern Western Australia which aimed to assess the ability of unconventional units to patrol the long and sparsely populated coastline of northern Australia.
 These trials indicated that recce patrols, operating in much the same way as an SAS patrol could provide a very useful capability.

 Following this finding, it was decided in the early 1980s to establish three battalion-sized Regional Force Surveillance Units in northern Australia.
-These units would be manned by Army reservists who, it was hoped, would be able to use their local knowledge to enhance the effectiveness of the units' patrols.
+These units would be composed of Army reservists who, it was hoped, would be able to use their local knowledge to enhance the effectiveness of the units' patrols.
 Each RFSU was formed by expanding and re-designating an independent rifle company: